UberGuidoZ/Flipper/Sub-GHz/Settings/ReadMe.md

 # Adding additional frequencies (TX/RX)

+## Note: You must be on the latest release!

 Some changes I made to the available frequency settings (including unlocking them all).
 The file is found here:

 ![Sub-Ghz_Changes](https://user-images.githubusercontent.com/57457139/174948988-f6955976-2318-4e3e-b658-93f0465bb22e.png)